 A Message from the Maine State Ferry Service about the Coronavirus

-While the risk of coronavirus, also known as COVID-19, remains low, protecting the health and safety of our passengers and crew is the top priority of the Maine State Ferry Service (MSFS).
+Protecting the health and safety of our passengers and crew is the top priority of the Maine State Ferry Service (MSFS).
 In close partnership with the Maine CDC, we are taking several steps to help prevent the spread of the COVID-19.

 Crews are cleaning and disinfecting vessels before each scheduled departure; this includes wiping down tables and seats, scrubbing bathroom sinks and faucets, and generally cleaning all surfaces with a disinfectant cleanser.
-Our terminal facilities are also routinely cleaned, including bathrooms, counters, and ticket kiosks.
+Our terminal facilities are also routinely cleaned, including bathrooms, counters, and ticket desks.

 We have received questions from customers concerned about having to exchange money or passes with staff.
 Unfortunately, wireless or hands-free ticket scanning is not available at our terminals.
-However, to avoid spreading germs and to keep yourself healthy, the U.S. CDC recommends common sense measures like washing your hands often with soap and water for at least 20 seconds; covering your cough or sneeze with a tissue then throwing the tissue in the trash; and avoiding touching your eyes, nose, and mouth.
+However, to avoid spreading the virus and to keep yourself healthy, the U.S. CDC recommends common sense measures like washing your hands often with soap and water for at least 20 seconds; covering your cough or sneeze with a tissue then throwing the tissue in the trash; and avoiding touching your eyes, nose, and mouth.
 Passengers who are sick should stay home and be in touch with their medical provider who will be well-positioned to advise you.

-As you know, this is a quickly evolving situation.
 Please be assured that MSFS is working very closely with the Maine CDC, emergency management officials, and local agencies to make sure that we have the latest information and expert guidance on how to minimize exposure to coronavirus.
 We encourage you to seek information from credible sources, such as the Maine CDC and U.S. CDC.
 Preparing with facts and science, proven public health measures, and commonsense precautions in our personal lives is the best measure we can take to protect both the people we serve at work and our friends and families at home.

 Thank you for your cooperation in this effort.
 We are committed to your health and safety.